ShawWan/digitalframeworks-summer2018/assignment1.md

    * For example, did it:
        * Look like it all belonged together?
        * Draw your eye first to the most important pieces of information?
        * Make sense?
 For example, if it discussed heat, did it use the color red to communicate the degree of heat rather than, say, blue?

-3
-It uses the sans serif font to tell a clear story.
+3-It uses the sans serif font to tell a clear story.
 But colors are not consistent though out the story.

 * Type (1-5)
    * Explain

-2
-It only has bar charts, without such as maps to show geographical elements or line charts to show how visa holders declined.
+2-It only has bar charts, without such as maps to show geographical elements or line charts to show how visa holders declined.

-*Color (1-5)
+* Color (1-5)
    * Explain

-2
-The color varies in three charts.
+2-The color varies in three charts.
 It could use either red (to indicate how dangerous the situation is) or blue (to say it's on a decline which makes people sad).

 **Objective: Creativity**

 * Did the piece use some creative elements to good effect?
 As in, to emphasize those areas that could draw someone in, or to add detail where needed, but not just random visual or story junk that distracts you?
    * How?
    * Rate effectiveness on scale of 1-5.

-2
-The print story is well informative with many details.
+2-The print story is well informative with many details.
 However, the data story is weak to tell a story on its own or to provide explanations to the print.
 Nor does it has any creativity.

 ## Story idea 2